 Click Here for tab for Fluff by Black Sabbath

-The song uses a quite simple chord progression but will have you utilizing both tempo changes and some position shifts.
-Affording those who are just diving into fingerpicking the opportunity to explore some interesting musical ideas.
-But at the same time the piece is quite short without too many sections, so it shouldn’t be too taxing!
+The song uses a simple chord progression, but will have you utilizing both tempo changes and some position shifts.
+This affords those who are just diving into fingerpicking the opportunity to explore some interesting musical ideas.
+At the same time, the piece is quite short and without too many sections, so it shouldn’t be too taxing!

-Click Here for tab for Poets of the Fall – Late Goodbye
+Click Here for tab for Late Goodbye by Poets of the Fall

 While the Finnish rock group is primarily known for electric guitars and powerful drums, their single Late Goodbye became an unexpected hit with its inclusion in the popular video game Max Payne.
 This brought their music to the western audience and afforded them many new opportunities.
 Although there is another rhythm and percussion section in the song, the band will often play this as a solo fingerpicked acoustic piece.

 The song is quite simple to play and is ideal for any beginner to try their hand at.
-The interesting thing about this song is it uses some very unusual chord voicings (the shapes of the chords you hold).
-Including some parts where you will play the same note on two different strings which produce a unique kind of sound.
+The interesting thing is that it uses some very unusual chord voicings (the shapes of the chords you hold), including some parts where you will play the same note on two different strings, which produce a unique kind of sound.

 As Tears Go By by The Rolling Stones